Addressing Distribution Shift in RTB Markets via Exponential Tilting: Introduction

 \section{Introduction}

-The dynamic nature of machine learning often presents a problem concerning distribution shifts, whereby the distributions of the source and target observations differ significantly (\cite{shift}).
-Such shifts can take various forms, from covariate shifts, where only the marginal distribution of the covariate $X$ alters, to label shifts, where only the marginal distribution of the label $Y$ changes, and even to more intricate variations like concept shifts, where both covariates and labels can deviate (\cite{zhang2021dive}).
+Under the dynamic nature of machine learning models, distribution shifts are a common issue where the source and target data distributions differ significantly, especially when deployed in new environments or making predictions in online settings.
+This discrepancy can lead to a significant drop in performance when a model trained solely on source data is applied to target data.
+To illustrate, consider labeled data $(X,Y)$ with covariate $X$ and label $Y$ pairs.
+Distribution shifts can take various forms; for example, according to \cite{zhang2023dive}, Section 4.7, these include covariate shifts (changes in the distribution of $X$), label shifts (changes in the distribution of $Y$), and shifts where both covariates and labels deviate, such as concept shifts.

-This phenomenon of distribution shift can lead to a significant drop in performance when a model trained solely on source data is subsequently applied to target data.
-Weighting methods are often considered to deal with distribution shifts (\cite{SHIMODAIRA2000227}, \cite{Maity2020MinimaxOA}).
-To elaborate, let us consider that we have labeled data $(X,Y)$ with covariate $X$ and target $Y$ pairs.
-Assume that the joint data come from the distribution $P$.
-Machine learning models are designed to minimize the empirical risk, represented as
+To address distribution shifts, weighting methods introduce importance weights into the empirical risk (\cite{shift}).
+Assume that the joint data are drawn from the source distribution $P$, and a model $f$ is designed to minimize the empirical risk, defined as

-where $f(\cdot)$ is the model and $l$ denotes the loss function.
-When dealing with distribution shifts, it is assumed that the target data originates from a different distribution, say $Q$.
-We further assume in the following that there exists density functions, $p$ and $q$, respectively for the measure $P$ and $Q$.
-Note that the expected risk in the target domain can be written as follows:
+where $l$ denotes the loss function.
+Assume further that the target data come from a different distribution $Q$ and there exists probability density functions (p.d.f.s) $p$ and $q$ corresponding to the measures $P$ and $Q$, respectively.
+Note that the expected risk in the target domain can be written as: